Huanshere/VideoLingo/docs/install_locally_en.md

 3. Choose one of the following methods to configure the model:

    a.
 Using a self-trained model:
    - After training your model, `tts_infer.yaml` under `GPT-SoVITS-v2-xxx\GPT_SoVITS\configs` will automatically be filled with your model address.
-Copy it and rename it to `CharacterName.yaml`
+Copy it and rename it to `YourFavoriteCharacterName.yaml`
-   - In the same directory as the `yaml` file, place the reference audio to be used later, named `CharacterName_ContentofAudio.wav` or `.mp3`, for example `Huanyuv2_Hello, this is a test audio.wav`
+   - In the same directory as the `yaml` file, place the reference audio to be used later, named `YourFavoriteCharacterName_ContentofAudio.wav` or `.mp3`, for example `Huanyuv2_Hello, this is a test audio.wav`
-   - In the sidebar of the VideoLingo webpage, set `GPT-SoVITS Character` to `CharacterName`.
+   - In the sidebar of the VideoLingo webpage, set `GPT-SoVITS Character` to `YourFavoriteCharacterName`.

    b.
 Using a pre-trained model:
    - Download my model from [here](https://vip.123pan.cn/1817874751/8137723), extract and overwrite to `GPT-SoVITS-v2-xxx`.